jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/_configure.md

   * `_fundAccessConstraints` is an array of [`JBFundAccessConstraints`](../../../../data-structures/jbfundaccessconstraints.md) data structures containing amounts that a project can distribute during each funding cycle and amounts that can be used from its own overflow on-demand for each payment terminal.
   * `_groupedSplits` is an array of [`JBGroupedSplits`](../../../../data-structures/jbgroupedsplits.md) data structures containing splits to set for any number of groups.
 * The function is private to this contract.
-* The function returns the ID of the funding cycle that was configured.
+* The function returns the funding cycle configuration that was successfully updated.

 # Body